The Crucial Role of Support During Postpartum

 Early Parenting Support

 Feeding and settling a baby is not always an innate skill and requires learning.
 Breastfeeding can be a challenge for so many mothers, but there are incredible support services available for mothers who need them.
-A lactation consultant can be of great help in achieving your feeding goals and improving your confidence and skills.
+A lactation consultant can be of great help in achieving your feeding goals and improving your confidence and skills, regardless of the method you choose to feed.
 A family sleep specialist can help set realistic expectations around infant sleep and how to work with your baby’s temperament to ensure the family manages as much rest as possible.

 Mama, you matter!